A tuition-free program for public education leaders dedicated to strengthening public school systems and the communities they serve.

 Fellows demonstrate an exceptional ability to produce results, a deep desire to grow their leadership, and a strong commitment to expanding access to a world-class public education for every American student.
 We believe that cohorts at The Broad Center at Yale SOM must reflect the diversity of the urban school communities where cohort members serve.

-Applications for the 2023-24 cohort will open in February 2023, and the program will begin in Fall 2023.
-If you are interested in receiving information about the application opening, introduce yourself to stay informed .
-You can also learn more about our admissions process and get answers to frequently asked questions about the Fellowship for Public Education Leadership.
+Applications for the 2023-24 cohort are now closed.
+If you are interested in joining a future cohort, read more about our admissions process and get answers to frequently asked questions about the Fellowship for Public Education Leadership.

-The 2022-2023 cohort will convene in person for 4 weeks of on-campus sessions during the following program dates:
+The 2023-2024 cohort will convene in person for four weeks of on-campus sessions during the following program dates:

 The Broad Center at the Yale School of Management is located in New Haven, Connecticut a place rich with history, culture, and community.
 Approximately 20 square miles with nearly 130,000 residents, New Haven has been called a “city of neighborhoods,” each with residential, shopping and recreation areas and distinctive histories.
 The city has a thriving arts and music scene, as well as a growing array of small businesses that are deeply connected to city residents and to the Yale community.
 New Haven is a hub for innovation, not only in business, but also in education.
 The New Haven Public School District has a student population of over 20,000 and remains one of the largest School Choice Programs in the State of Connecticut.